For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

 This gentle 10-mile float trip runs entirely within Grand Teton National Park, and covers the most scenic stretch of the Snake River in the Jackson Hole Valley.
 The Snake River is a lifeline to the park’s bison, elk, moose, beaver, pronghorn, deer, bear and 300 different species of birds, including osprey and eagles.
 Your experienced guide offers in-depth information on the geology of the Grand Tetons and the habitats of the animals you may see.
 Although we can’t guarantee multiple animal sightings, your chances of spotting wildlife on the Snake River – with its lush willows to feed on and deep-water pools for animals to swim in – are greater here than anywhere else in the park.
-Operates late May – mid Sep, subject to weather conditions.
-Approx. duration: 3 hours
+Operates late May – mid-Sep, subject to weather conditions.

-Adult Price: $89
+Adult Price: $93

-Adult Price: $25
+Adult Price: $26

 Badlands National Park in southwest South Dakota preserves 244,000 acres of sharply eroded buttes, pinnacles and spires blended with the largest protected mixed grass prairie in America.
 Without a doubt, a hidden gem in the national park system, the unique beauty of the Badlands landscape is like no other.
 Sightseers as well as scholarly scientists are attracted to the area for its astounding beauty and the opportunity to peek into an ancient world.
-And no trip to the Badlands would be complete without a stop at famous Wall Drug.
-An establishment which became known for offering free ice water to thirsty travelers in the 1930s is today one of the top roadside attractions in the country.
-Approx. duration: 3 hours
+And no trip to the Badlands would be complete without a stop at the famous Wall Drug.
+An establishment that became known for offering free ice water to thirsty travelers in the 1930s is today one of the top roadside attractions in the country.

-Adult Price: $40
+Adult Price: $46